SolemmaLLC/ClimateStudioDocs/docs/climateCharts.rst

    :align: center

-Climate Graph contains 5 graphs that help with visualizing, comprehending, and analyzing the local climate:
+The Climate Charts panel contains five tabs that help with visualizing, comprehending, and analyzing the local site and climate:

 - `Sun Path`_